afexn/Capstone1_Covid/README.md

 # Overview

-In this project, I used interactive plots from plotly and seaborn to visualize the data in Covid_data.csv.
+In this project, I used interactive plots from plotly, matplotlib and seaborn to visualize the data in Covid_data.csv.
 This data set includes information about 210 nations' reactions to COVID-19's effects on the world economy.

 # Methods